mah007/odoo_pycharm_autocomp/README.md

-# Odoo PyCharm Auto Complete syntex
+# Odoo PyCharm Auto Complete syntax
-### Templates for Odoo in PyCharm
+### Auto Complete Odoo in PyCharm

-This Templates can help you to develop Odoo Modules Faster and with no Typing Errors
+This Auto Complete Templates can help you to develop Odoo Modules Faster and with no Typing Errors

 ### Configuration:
 If You are using a linux distribution you can save the XML file in PyCharm files, Just find the path or create it :